top of page

 BIOgraphy

-Camila began drumming at age 14 at La Escuelita, a private school in Córdoba directed by German Siman.
-She earned her Bachelor’s degree in Percussion from the University of Wisconsin–Eau Claire and her Master’s in Jazz Studies (Drum Set) from Indiana University, both on full ride scholarships.
-A highly active jazz artist, she has performed at major festivals including the Hyde Park Jazz Festival, Fox Jazz Fest, Jazzin’ at the Shedd, Elkhart Jazz Festival, and WDCB Jazz Showcase, leading her own groups and appearing with artists such as Geoffrey Keezer, Walter Smith III, Sharel Cassity, Alexa Tarantino, Greg Ward, Richard D. Johnson and more.
+A sought-after jazz artist, Camila has appeared at major festivals including the Hyde Park Jazz Festival, Fox Jazz Fest, Jazzin’ at the Shedd, Elkhart Jazz Festival, and WDCB Jazz Showcase.
+She leads her own ensembles and has performed with artists such as Geoffrey Keezer, Walter Smith III, Sharel Cassity, Alexa Tarantino, Greg Ward, Matt Ulery and Richard D. Johnson.

-Some of her recognitions include the Jazz Links Fellowship (Jazz Institute of Chicago), the Mary Jo Papich Women in Jazz Scholarship (Jazz Education Network), and participation as a mentee in the MAESTRA Mentorship Program 2023-2024, where she worked closely with mentors Andra Velis Simon and Rosa Avila.
+Her honors include the Jazz Links Fellowship from the Jazz Institute of Chicago, the Mary Jo Papich Women in Jazz Scholarship from the Jazz Education Network, and participation in the 2023–2024 MAESTRA Mentorship Program, where she worked with mentors Andra Velis Simon and Rosa Avila.

-In addition to performing, Camila is a dedicated educator.
-She has taught at the Jacobs School of Music (as a graduate TA), Chicago Public Schools’ Advanced Arts Program, Shell Lake Arts Center, and currently runs a private drum studio.
-She is also an experienced clinician and adjudicator, regularly offering masterclasses and festival coaching to emerging musicians.
+In addition to performing, Camila is a dedicated educator and clinician.
+She has taught at the Jacobs School of Music as a Graduate Assistant, Chicago Public Schools’ Advanced Arts Program, and Shell Lake Arts Center, and currently maintains a private drum studio while presenting masterclasses and coaching emerging musicians nationwide.

 bottom of page